-The odds that President Trump will be re-elected in 2020 are high.
+The odds are President Donald Trump will be re-elected in 2020.
 Why?
-Well, because 65% of Presidents who run for re-election win.